Gabrielshow/node-scripts/README.md

 You can test them by running

-"Node <script-name>" in your terminal
+"Node file_name.js" in your terminal

 dependencies: